 Major support for snap+share: transmitting photographs from mail art to social networks is provided by Randi and Bob Fisher.
-Generous support is provided by The Black Dog Private Foundation, Katie Hall and Tom Knutsen, Melinda and Kevin P.B.
-Johnson, Nion McEvoy, Wes and Kate Mitchell, and Diana and Steve Strandberg.
+Generous support is provided by The Black Dog Private Foundation, Katherine Harbin Clammer and Adam Clammer, Katie Hall and Tom Knutsen, Melinda and Kevin P.B.
+Johnson, Nion McEvoy and Leslie Berriman, Wes and Kate Mitchell, and Diana and Steve Strandberg.

-Major support for Suzanne Lacy: We Are Here is provided by The Andy Warhol Foundation for the Visual Arts.
-Generous support is provided by Lionel F. Conacher and Joan T. Dea.
+At SFMOMA, major support for Suzanne Lacy: We Are Here is provided by The Andy Warhol Foundation for the Visual Arts.
+Generous support is provided by Lionel F. Conacher and Joan T. Dea and Susan Swig.
 This project is supported in part by an award from the National Endowment for the Arts.

-Generous support for Stephen Powers: Daymaker is provided by Suzy Kellems Dominik.
+Generous support for Stephen ESPO Powers: Daymaker is provided by Suzy Kellems Dominik.

+Andy Warhol—From A to B and Back Again is organized by the Whitney Museum of American Art, New York.
 National leadership support of Andy Warhol—From A to B and Back Again is provided by Kenneth C. Griffin.
 Bank of America is the National Tour Sponsor.
-SFMOMA leadership support is provided by Carolyn and Preston Butcher and Helen and Charles Schwab.
-Major support is provided by James C. Hormel and Michael P. Nguyen and SFMOMA Collectors’ Forum.
-Generous support is provided by the Breyer Family Foundation, Roberta and Steve Denning, Jacqueline Evans, Linda and Jon Gruber, Park L. Loughlin, Sir Deryck and Lady Va Maughan, Deborah and Kenneth Novack, the Bernard and Barbro Osher Exhibition Fund, Arun and Rummi Sarin, Nancy and Alan Schatzberg, Lydia Shorenstein, and Kay Harrigan Woods.
+Major support is provided by Doris Fisher, James C. Hormel and Michael P. Nguyen, and SFMOMA’s Collectors’ Forum.
+Generous support is provided by the Breyer Family Foundation, Roberta and Steve Denning, Mary J. Elmore, Jacqueline Evans, Linda and Jon Gruber, The Hoefer Family, Mary Jo and Dick Kovacevich, Christine and Pierre Lamond, Park L. Loughlin, Sir Deryck and Lady Va Maughan, the Stuart G. Moldaw Public Program and Exhibition Fund, Deborah and Kenneth Novack, the Bernard and Barbro Osher Exhibition Fund, Lisa S. Pritzker, Arun and Rummi Sarin, Nancy and Alan Schatzberg, Lydia Shorenstein, Dana and Jim Tananbaum, Shannon and Dennis Wong, and Kay Harrigan Woods.
 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.

-JR: The Chronicles of San Francisco is commissioned by Lynne and Marc Benioff.
-Generous support is provided by Ivette and Charles Esserman and Laura Scher and Ian Altman.
+The Chronicles of San Francisco is made possible by Lynne and Marc Benioff.
+Generous support for the exhibition is provided by Ivette and Charles Esserman and Laura Scher and Ian Altman.
+Additional support is provided by Wayee Chu and Ethan Beard.
 SFMOMA’s Art Commissioning Endowed Fund is supported by Roberta and Steve Denning, Patricia W. Fitzpatrick, Diana Nelson and John Atwater, and Denise Littlefield Sobel.